JulyCrab/JulyCrab/README.md

 - 👋 Hi, I’m @JulyCrab
-- 👀 I’m working in Programming,developing games,.
+- 👀 I’m working in a video game
-- 🌱 I’m currently learning JavaScript and node.js
+- 🌱 I’m currently learning C++ & node.js
-- 💞️ I’m looking to collaborate on game developing.
+- 💞️ I’m always working on Unreal Engine stuff.
-- 📫 How to reach me: via Github
+- 📫 How to reach me: Only Github